tufts-nolop/nolop-software-infrastructure/nolop-org-deployment.md

 Set up SSL certificates

-    apt install software-properties-common
+    snap install core
-    add-apt-repository universe
-    add-apt-repository ppa:certbot/certbot
-    apt update
+    snap refresh core
-    apt install certbot python-certbot-nginx
+    snap install --classic certbot

-Comment out the SSL cert lines at the end of `nginx.conf` and run
+Comment out the SSL section at the end of `nginx.conf` and run

-    certbot certonly --nginx
+    certbot --nginx

-Re-enable the SSL cert lines.
-(Might be easier some other way.)

 It appears from `systemctl list-timers` that the Certbot renewal service is installed automatically.
 Test with `certbot renew --dry-run`